2025 - All Construction Projects

 Description of work: Since the 6-lane expansion of WIS 441, there has been settlement on the approach pavement to the structures along the corridor.
 This maintenance project will improve the riding surface by replacing bridge approaches at 13 structures within the I-41/US 10 interchange and along the WIS 441 corridor.
 Work includes removing concrete pavement, concrete pavement, concrete approach slabs, hot mix asphalt pavement, concrete barrier, concrete barrier temporary, traffic control, pavement marking, lighting, structural approach slabs and finishing items.

-On WIS 441: West of Little Lake Butte des Morts, the inside lane closures will be in place for 44 consecutive calendar days beginning in early June while the outside lane closures will be in place for 40 consecutive calendar days beginning in late July.
+On WIS 441: West of Little Lake Butte des Morts, the inside lane closures will be in place for 44 consecutive calendar days beginning in mid-June while the outside lane closures will be in place for 40 consecutive calendar days beginning in early August.

-- Full freeway closures of westbound US 10/WIS 441 at I-41 will occur between 9 p.m. and 5 a.m. for approximately four nights total in early June and then again in late July with a detour in place.
+• Full freeway closures of westbound US 10/WIS 441 at I-41 will occur between 9 p.m. and 5 a.m. for approximately four nights total in mid-June and then again in early August with a detour in place.

-- There will also be impacts to oversize/overweight (OSOW) routes at times due to restricted widths beginning in late July.
+• There will also be impacts to oversize/overweight (OSOW) routes at times due to restricted widths beginning in early August.

 Long-term full closures of the interchange ramps within the corridor will occur as follows:

-- Southbound I-41 loop connector ramp to eastbound US 10/WIS 441 will be closed for approximate 3 months total beginning in early June then closed again beginning in late-July.
+• Southbound I-41 loop connector ramp to eastbound US 10/WIS 441 will be closed for approximate 3 months total beginning in mid-June then closed again beginning in early August Eastbound WIS 441 off-ramp to County P/Racine Road will be closed for approximately 2 months beginning in early August.

-- Westbound WIS 441 on-ramp from County P/Racine Road will be closed for approx. 2 months beginning in late July.
+• Westbound WIS 441 on-ramp from County P/Racine Road will be closed for approx. 2 months beginning in early August.

 Intermittent full closures of the interchange ramps within the corridor will occur as follows:

-- Northbound I-41 connector ramp to eastbound WIS 441 will be closed for approx. 4 nights total in early June then closed again in late July.
+• Northbound I-41 connector ramp to eastbound WIS 441 will be closed for approximately four nights total in mid-June then closed again in early August.

-- Northbound I-41 connector ramp to westbound US 10 & eastbound WIS 441 will be closed for approx. 2 nights total in early June then closed again in late July.
+• Northbound I-41 connector ramp to westbound US 10 & eastbound WIS 441 will be closed for approx. 2 nights total in mid-June then closed again in early August.

 Please see the project website for specific days/times of traffic impacts.